Lutyyyyy/matrix/README.md

-# matrix - a project which implements matrix class, basic operations with matrices and Bareiss determinant computing algorithm
+# matrix - a project which implements matrix class and basic operations with matrices

+### Bareiss algorithm
+Link to the determinant computing algorithm ->

 ### Installing and running